Origin-Byte/nft-protocol/README.md

 In contrast, since loose NFTs do not wrap the data object within itself, they can represent 1-to-many relationships between the data object and the NFT objects.
 Basically, one can mint any amount of NFTs pointing to a single data object.
 This is ideal to represent digital collectibles, such as digital football or baseball cards, as well as gaming items that more than one user should have access to.

+Whilst Embedded NFTs have a simpler design and thus are more suitable for simple use cases, Loose NFTs are more suitable for digital collectibles and on-chain gaming items.
+Since they separate the data from the NFT, they can substantially reduce the amount of data redundancy you would otherwise have if you would use Embedded NFTs.
+A practical example is, if any creator wants to mint million of gaming NFTs it is dramatically cheaper to use the Loose NFT implementation.

 In loose NFTs, the `Data` object is first minted and only then the NFTs associated to that object are minted.

 To mint a loose NFT, modules will first create the data object on-chain and then allows the NFTs to be minted on the fly when needed, via the function call `nft::mint_nft_loose`.